WVUHPC/Introduction-HPC/_episodes/205-software.md

 ~~~
 {: .language-bash}

-Environment variables are shell variables that are exported, ie converted into global variables, the command to do this could be like:
+Environment variables are shell variables that are exported, i.e. converted into global variables.
+The shell, and many other command line programs uses a set of variables to control their behavior.
+Those variables are called **environment variables**
+Think about them as placeholders for information stored within the system that passes data to programs launched in the shell.

+To create an environment variable you can first to create a variable and made it and environment variable using the command `export` followed by the name of the variable.

 ~~~
 $ A=10